oat-sa/taohub-articles/forge/Users Management Model/user-management-model-24.md

 6. TAO Open Source Distribution Users Management Model
 ------------------------------------------------------

 Now that you are familiar with Users and Roles in TAO, we will now describe the Users Management Model as it comes with a fresh TAO Open Source distribution.
-This particular TAO distribution is composed of multiple extensions that enables end users to manage a complete Assessment Cycle, from Test Takers creation to Test Delivery.
+This particular TAO distribution is composed of multiple extensions that enables end users to manage a complete Assessment Cycle, from Test-Takers creation to Test Delivery.

 {{thumbnail(newmodel-2013.png, size=700, title=TAO Open Source Distribution Management Model)}}